danielistyo/pokedex/README.md

 ## POKEDEX

 This project consumes data from https://pokeapi.co.
+Please click [here](http://emang.top:3000/) for demo

 In the project directory, you can run:
 ### `npm start`